Shravya1-0/Sales-Insights-Using-Data-Analysis/README.md

 # Sales Insights Using Data Analysis

-It is a automated dashboard of a real time comapany called "Atliq Hardware" company which provides quick and latest sales insights in order to support data driven decision making.
+It is a automated dashboard of a real time comapany called "Atliq Hardware" company.
+This dashboard provides quick and latest sales insights in order to support data driven decision making.

 The main entities to whom this project would be useful are the ->Sales department
 ->marketing department

+This dashboard would be useful for Data driven decision making

 Atliq Hardware is a company which supplies computer hardware and peripherals to many of the clents.
 They have clients like Elctricalsara stores,Electricalslytical,Excel stores,Premium stores,Nixon etc..